-The Marfan Syndrome counts to the genetic connective tissue disorders (like EDS).
-The incidence is 1-2 : 10000.
-It is caused by a mutation in the gene for fibrillin, which is a basic component of elastic fibers and can be inherited or occur spontaneously.
-This explains why the Marfan syndrome is a multi-systemic disease.
+Marfan Syndrome is a genetic connective tissue disorders (like EDS).
+1-2 in 10.000 people will develop Marfan Syndrome.
+It is caused by a mutation in the gene for fibrillin, which is a basic component of elastic fibers, and can be inherited or occur spontaneously.
+Since elastic fibers are needed throughout the whole body, Marfan Syndrome is a multisystemic disease.

 Marfan shows similarities with the vascular type of EDS.